Spin Dynamics in the Antiferromagnetic Oxypnictides and Fluoropnictides: LaMnAsO, LaMnSbO, and BaMnAsF: Conclusions

+In Table\ \ref{tab:conclusion}, we list our results and published ones to show trends on the behavior of the exchange parameters in Mn$Pn$ layers.
 With regard to the intralayer exchange couplings, these are controlled by both steric effects from the rocksalt layers and the $Pn$ ligands (lattice parameters) and the hybridization of Mn with the specific $Pn$ ligand.
 For example, in LaMn$Pn$O series, $J_1$ and $J_2$ are progressively reduced for heavier $Pn$ atoms due primarily to an increase in the Mn-Mn nearest-neighbor distance.
 The larger distance between intralayer Mn atoms results in much weaker hybridization and exchange.
 On the other hand, we can also compare LaMnSbO and BaMnAsF, which have nearly the same Mn-Mn distance but different $Pn$ ligands.
 In this case, $SJ_1$ and $SJ_2$ are larger for the heavier Sb ligand, likely due to the increased hybridization from the extended p-orbitals of the Sb atom as compared to As.
+More generally, Fig.\ \ref{Fig:trends}(a) shows that $SJ_1$ decreases with the increase in in-plane Mn-Mn NN distance, and Fig.\ \ref{Fig:trends}(b) shows that $SJ_1$ decreases as atomic number of $Pn$ gets larger.
+In addition, Fig.\ \ref{Fig:trends}(c) shows significant decrease in $|J_c|$ as the spacing between adjacent Mn$Pn$ layers increases.